 I walked slowly toward her.
 She had her back to me, outlined in black against the backdrop of outside lights.
 Gently, I placed my hands on her shoulders and felt her stiffen as my arms slid down her body.
 Then she turned and melted against me.

 Her lips were soft and cool against mine.
 Fire ran down my back as our tongues touched.
 I looked into the black pools of her eyes, cold and unblinking.

 The zipper hardly made a sound as I moved it down her back.
 I pulled at her shoulder straps and the dress caught at the swell of her breasts.
-She was breathing rapidly, her chest straining against me, fingers working on the buttons of my shirt.
+Breathing rapidly, her chest strained against me as fingers worked on the buttons of my shirt.

-My head was whirling and I couldn’t do anything to stop it even if I wanted to, which I didn’t.
-Then her cool flesh was against mine, hair spilling across her shoulders, arms around my neck.
+My head whirled and I couldn’t do anything to stop it even if I wanted to, which I didn’t.
+Then her cool flesh pressed against me, hair spilling across her shoulders, arms around my neck.

 “You’re mine,” she whispered against my ear as I picked her up, desire welling within me even as part of me thought black thoughts.
 She had it coming to her.

 * * *

 I figured I had about four days.